 Why Peregrine Treks?

-Well, I have been working in Peregrine Treks for a very long time.
-All these years, I have served numerous clients and believe me; they all were satisfied with the service.
-Peregrine Treks are best known for its accountability, trekking experienced guides, creating a flexible itinerary and time saving and optimizing expenses.
+Well, I have been working in Peregrine Treks for a long time.
+I have served numerous clients all these years; believe me; they were satisfied with the service.
+Peregrine Treks are best known for its accountability, trekking experienced guides, creating a flexible itinerary, and time-saving and optimizing expenses.
 All staffs and members come together for the smooth and successful functioning of travel packages.
-The friendly and caring nature of Chairman to the guides and porters are very well appreciated.
+The friendly and caring nature of the Chairman to the guides and porters is very well appreciated.

 Hence, choose what is best for you.
 Choose what is best in its field.
 No matter what, we welcome you to Nepal on the occasion of Visit Nepal Year 2020.
 Nepal is a beautiful country with diverse geography and cultures.
 Come and explore its beauty.
 Join us to make Visit Nepal Year 2020 successful.

-Peregrine Treks and Tour has dedicated and passionated travel enthusiast coming together and forming a team.
-Back at the office in Kathmandu, you will meet Mr. Pradip Karki, who is our chairman.
+Peregrine Treks and Tour has dedicated, passionate travel enthusiasts coming together and forming a team.
+Back at the office in Kathmandu, you will meet Mr. Pradip Karki, our Chairman.
 He does his best to help the client with all their bookings and enquires.
 We have Ms. Jamuna Bhandari as the director.
-Apart from the board of directors, we have eight indoor members contributing to the smooth functioning and management of our agency.
+Apart from the board of directors, we have eight indoor members contributing to our agency’s smooth functioning and management.
 We have seven trekking guides.
-Among them, one is a professional yoga guide, whereas three of them are professional mountain climbing guides as well.
-Besides, two tour guides are enrolled, with us as well.
+Among them, one is a professional yoga guide, whereas three are professional mountain climbing guides.
+Besides, two tour guides are enrolled with us as well.

-Talking about trekking in Nepal, Peregrine Treks have expertise leading the guest to the successful completion of the targetted destination.
-Among the most trekking spots in Nepal, Everest Base Camp is the most popular and high rated destination.
+Regarding trekking in Nepal, Peregrine Treks has expertise in leading the guest to complete the targeted destination.
+Among the trekking spots in Nepal, Everest Base Camp is the most popular and high-rated destination.
 Our trekking guides have a maximum number of experience leading a trek to Everest Base camp.
-In this context, we have answered Everest Base Camp Trek FAQs raised by various people from all around the world.
+In this context, we have answered Everest Base Camp Trek FAQs raised by various people worldwide.